Bob Knight: Personal life and death

 Knight married the former Nancy Falk on April 17, 1963.
 They had two sons, Tim and Pat.
 The couple divorced in 1985.
 Pat played at Indiana from 1991 to 1995 and was head coach at Lamar from the time of his father's retirement until he was dismissed in 2014.
 Pat Knight coached Texas Tech after his father's retirement before he moved to Lamar.
 In 1988, Knight married his second wife, Karen Vieth Edgar, a former Oklahoma high school basketball coach.

-Knight had a high regard for education and made generous donations to the schools he was a part of, particularly libraries.
+Knight had a high regard for education and made multiple donations to the libraries of schools he coached for.
 At Indiana University Knight endowed two chairs, one in history and one in law.
 He also raised nearly $5 million for the Indiana University library system by championing a library fund to support the library's activities.
 The fund was ultimately named in his honor.

 When Knight came to Texas Tech in 2001, he gave $10,000 to the library, while his wife gave $25,000, donations which included the first gifts to the Coach Knight Library Fund which has now collected over $300,000.
 Later, in 2005, Knight donated an additional $40,000 to the library.
 On November 29, 2007, the Texas Tech library honored this with A Legacy of Giving: The Bob Knight Exhibit.

 On April 18, 2011, video surfaced showing Knight responding to a question concerning John Calipari and Kentucky's men's basketball team by stating that in the previous season, Kentucky made an Elite Eight appearance with "five players who had not attended a single class that semester."
-These claims were later disproven by the university and the players in question, including Patrick Patterson, who graduated in three years, and John Wall, who finished the semester with a 3.5 GPA.
+These claims were later proven to be false by the university and the players in question, including Patrick Patterson, who graduated in three years, and John Wall, who finished the semester with a 3.5 GPA.
 Knight later apologized for his comments stating, "My overall point is that 'one-and-dones' are not healthy for college basketball.
 I should not have made it personal to Kentucky and its players and I apologize."

-Knight supported Donald Trump's 2016 presidential campaign, and later made an appearance at his rally in Indianapolis for the 2018 midterms.
+Knight supported Donald Trump's 2016 presidential campaign, and later made an appearance at a Trump rally in Indianapolis for the 2018 midterms.
 At the rally, Knight called Trump "a great defender of the United States of America".

 Knight died in Bloomington, Indiana, on November 1, 2023, at age 83 and his remains were cremated and buried in Orrville, Ohio.